 This is because in functional weakness all the parts of the nervous system are there, they are just not working properly so that when you try to move your arm or leg it doesn’t do it as well as it should.

-Your doctor may be able to find specific physical signs of functional weakness when you are examined and make the diagnosis in the same way as you would with a condition like migraine (which also does not have a ‘test’)
+Your doctor may be able to find specific physical signs of functional weakness when you are examined and make the diagnosis in the same way as you would with a condition like migraine (which also does not have a ‘test’).

-If you were a computer, it’s a bit a like having a software problem rather than a hardware problem
+If you were a computer, it’s a bit like having a software problem rather than a hardware problem

-Other positive signs of functional weakness include the following, although none are 100% reliable and should not be used on their own:
+Positive signs of functional weakness include the following, although none are 100% reliable and should not be used on their own:

 • Collapsing weakness – this is a tendency for an arm or leg to ‘collapse’ when being tested.
 This may be interpreted by a doctor as ‘not trying’.
 In fact, patients with functional weakness typically find that the limb gets weaker the more they try